Leadership Lessons from the Sidewalk

 Active sports participation (first as a player on various teams, and then as an active soccer coach for 14 years) is long past.

-My exercise now is walking.
+My exercise, health permitting, is walking.

 For the longest time, I listened to podcasts during these walks.
 I would have time to listen to at least two or three, and often came back from those walks with eight-ten voice memos on my phone.

-Yesterday, I walked unplugged from my phone…
+Then one day, I walked unplugged from my phone…

 Pay attention to what you pay attention to.
 That’s pretty much all the information you need.